All Episodes

 Congress will just spend money from now until then.

-The debt deal only focuses on eleven percent of the budget, and then saying tough talk on the deficit, his language prior to this this deal was a lot tougher.
+And then saying tough talk on the deficit, his language prior to this deal was a lot tougher.

-Do you realize of all the Congresses in the past you can add up all the money that they rescinded and add them together?
+Do you realize if all the Congresses in the past, you're going to add up all the money that they rescinded and add them together, this is higher than that.

-And the idea that we fought so hard to get those work requirements and welfare reform, or the idea that you can make the president if he wants to add a new regulation, that now he has to offset that.
+And the idea that we fought so hard to get those work requirements and welfare reform, or the idea that you can make the president, if he wants to add a new regulation, that now he has to offset that.

 We haven't had that before.